statbiophys/zebrafishGC/README.md

 The pipeline for analyzing the hindbrain data is written in python, and can be found in gc_pipeline/demo_GC.ipynb.
 All other steps of the pipeline written in python can be found in the folder gc_pipeline.

-To smooth noisy data using total-variation regularization, please refer to the MATLAB code in tvrg_smooth.
+To smooth noisy data using total-variation regularization, please refer to the MATLAB code matlab_tools/extractSmoothDerivative.m.

 The MATLAB code to generate synthetic data can be find in folders matlab_plots.
 All auxillary functions written in MATLAB, including simulating dynamics, measuring GC, and computing the directional preference, are included in the folder matlab_tools.